fazpass/fia-documentation/README.md

 None, it means there is no need to do OTP since user has already been verified.
 User will not receive an OTP and does not need to input any OTP.

 This auth type does not need to be validated.
-When user get this auth type, proceed to check for user verified status.
+When user get this auth type, proceed to check for user's verified status.

 ### 4. Check for user verified status